Light commercial vehicle: Sales channels

-All of the above light commercial vehicles are sold through dealer networks.
+Light commercial vehicles are sold through dealer networks.
 Usually, a car dealer will have a franchise for the sale of a manufacturer's cars and the LCVs will be sold as an addition.
 The exceptions to these are Mercedes-Benz, which has a dedicated commercial vehicle network for heavy and light commercial vehicles, Volkswagen, whose franchised dealers usually have standalone van centres, Iveco, and Isuzu Truck.
 Isuzu Truck market commercial vehicles up to 18 tonnes GVW and Iveco market their heavy truck range with their Daily van to complement this.

-Marketing

 Many franchised dealers also retail used LCVs, with the poorer quality examples sent to specialist auctions for sale.
 There is a large network of independent used commercial vehicle retailers who retail thousands of used commercial vehicles every month.
 LCV dealers are increasingly using the Internet to help sell their vehicles in addition to the traditional print media.